// Research & sources

 Panopto — 2019

-Survey of 1,000 US workers.
 42% of institutional knowledge is lost when a key employee leaves.
-Knowledge workers spend an average of 5 hours per week waiting for information from colleagues.
-The problem compounds in AI-era teams where undocumented tribal knowledge is fed into AI agents as unstructured prompts — producing fast but ungoverned output with no traceable basis.
+The problem compounds in AI-era teams where undocumented tribal knowledge is fed into AI agents as unstructured prompts — producing fast but ungoverned output.

 AI Code Generation & Requirements Quality